UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ```

 We can perform simple linear regression in Python using `scikit-learn` in a
-very similar manner to how we performed KNN regression.
+very similar manner to how we performed K-NN regression.
 To do this, instead of creating a `KNeighborsRegressor` model object,
 we use a `LinearRegression` model object;
 and as usual, we first have to import it from `sklearn`.